What services do pharmacies offer?

 Most pharmacies can help you with the following:

-Some pharmacies may also be able to help you with the following:
+Some pharmacies may also be able to help you with:

-Remember not to enter pharmacies if you have symptoms, or suspect you have been exposed to COVID-19.
-We encourage you to wear a face mask when visiting pharmacies.
+Remember not to enter pharmacies if you have symptoms, or suspect you've been exposed to COVID-19.
+If you're unwell we encourage you to wear a face mask when visiting pharmacies.

 • Getting your medicines: If you have problems picking up your medicine from your pharmacy, speak to your pharmacist.
 Someone else (family/whānau member, friend or carer) may be able to visit the pharmacy to collect your medicines for you, or ask your pharmacy if they can deliver to your home.

-• Managing your COVID symptoms: If you are unwell with COVID symptoms, and require medications for fever, aches, cough, diarrhoea and runny nose, call your pharmacy.
-Your pharmacist can recommend medicines that are suitable for you, especially if you are taking medicines to treat other conditions.
+• Managing your COVID symptoms: If you're unwell with COVID symptoms, and require medicines for fever, aches, cough, diarrhoea and runny nose, call your pharmacy.
+Your pharmacist can recommend medicines that are suitable for you – especially if you're taking medicines to treat other conditions because some medicines shouldn't be taken together.
 Some pharmacies can supply antiviral medicines without a prescription.

 • Getting your COVID vaccinations: You and your whānau can get COVID vaccinations, including your booster, from your pharmacy.
 Book your vaccine online(external link) or find a walk–in pharmacy.

-• Your pharmacist can also show you how to use devices such as asthma inhalers, diabetes blood test kits, blood pressure machines and air humidifiers.
+• Your pharmacist can show you how to use devices, eg, asthma inhalers, diabetes blood test kits, blood pressure machines and air humidifiers.

 • Many pharmacies have a range of medical equipment available for hire, including crutches, vaporisers, nebulisers, walkers and even wheelchairs.